 I would like to do agility training my Estrela.
 Is it possible?

-Yes, although much depends on their physical constitution.
-Larger and heavier Estrelas will find it more difficult to practice, but many others are very agile and athletic, thus having adequate body conditions.
+Yes, although it depends a lot on their physical constitution.
+Larger and heavier Estrelas will find it more difficult , but many others are very agile and athletic, thus having adequate body conditions.
 On the other hand, the individual character will determine the degree of difficulty or ease of learning this practice: although most Estreas are stubborn, there are also others who are obedient and easy to train.

 I live in an apartment with a large terrace.
 Is that suited for an Estrela?

 It is totally inadvisable.
 The Estrela is an animal tailored for large spaces and life in freedom, so enclosure in an apartment or terrace or small patio will tend to make them apathetic and depressed or take on destructive behaviour, scraping doors and chewing furniture, especially if they’re not daily allowed a long walk and the possibility of running.